When you search for a local business like yours on Google, what’s the first thing that comes up?

 Probably some ads:

-Then something like this, a local pack of business information, pulled from Google My Business profiles:
+Then something like this, a local pack of business information, pulled from Google Business Profile (formerly known as Google My Business) listings:

 Local pack result; Google

-According to a 2020 local search ranking factor survey by Whitespark, Google My Business accounted for 33% of factors affecting business’ ability to appear high in results like the ones you see above (specifically in local pack results).
+According to a 2023 local search ranking factor survey by Whitespark, Google Business Profile accounted for 32% of factors affecting business’ ability to appear high in results like the ones you see above (specifically in local pack results).

-In other words, Google My Business affects your ability to get the attention of potential customers actively looking for a business like yours.
+In other words, Google Business Profile affects your ability to get the attention of potential customers actively looking for a business like yours.

-As a result, it’s no wonder that SEO experts routinely tell local businesses, “Claim and optimize your Google My Business profile.”
+As a result, it’s no wonder that SEO experts routinely tell local businesses, “Claim and optimize your Google Business Profile.”

 Great, but what if you find that the realities of your business don't fit neatly into one box or another, like something as simple as your business address?

-In this post, we’ll help you troubleshoot some common address-related issues in Google My Business so you can get back to serving customers faster.
+In this post, we’ll help you troubleshoot some common address-related issues in Google Business Profile so you can get back to serving customers faster.

-1. Google My Business account without an address
+1. Google Business Profile (Google My Business) account without an address

 - Video-rental kiosks